insideout/ai/_posts/_archive/2020-01-31-ai-chip-market-is-booming.md

 ---
 category: news
-title: "AI Chip Market is Booming"
+title: "AI Chip Market Is Booming"
-excerpt: "AI processors are reinvigorating the global semiconductor industry, prompting at least one market tracker to predict a three-fold increase in AI chip applications over the next five years.
-In a survey of AI adoption released this week, IHS Markit predicts AI applications will explode to $128.9 billion by 2025, up from about $42.8 billion in 2019."
+excerpt: "prompting at least one market tracker to predict a three-fold increase in AI chip applications over the next five years.
+In a survey of AI adoption released this week, IHS Markit predicts AI applications will explode to $128.9 billion by 2025, up from ..."
-publishedDateTime: 2020-01-31T17:14:00Z
+publishedDateTime: 2020-01-31T17:05:00Z
 webUrl: "https://www.hpcwire.com/2020/01/31/ai-chip-market-is-booming/"
 type: article
 quality: 54